10 Tips on Calming Job Interview Nerves

 How to Avoid Being Nervous During a Panel Job Interview

 Panel interviews can be much harder to contend with.
 Not only do you have to endure an interview, you have to do it in front of multiple people.
 That could just compound your nervousness, making it harder for you to sell yourself.
 Use these tips on how to alleviate that nervousness during a panel interview.

 - Realize it's not an intimidation tactic.
 Panel interviews are designed so that everyone conducting the interviews has input on who is selected.
 Perhaps the position requires interaction with those on the panel, so they all have a say on who is hired.

 - Focus on all of them.
-When one asks a question, don't just respond to the person directly, respond to all of them.
+When one asks a question, don't just respond to that person directly, respond to all of them.
 If you are focused on each of their faces, you won't have time to realize or act out on your nervousness.

 - Place your hands on the table.
 Most panel interviews will require you to sit at a conference table or some other place where you can place your hands.
 Cross your fingers together and lay them on the table.
 Nervousness makes someone talk with their hands.
 If you control your hands, you control your nervousness.

-Don't Act This Nervous During a Job Interview
+Don't Act This Nervous During an Interview

 Ever Been Nervous During a Job Interview